Zhang Jiaming: Liaoning Tieren

+Burnley

+After the 2025 season, Zhang moved to England and joined Burnley.
+On 16 February 2026, Zhang was loaned out to Serbian First League club Voždovac.

 International career

 In December 2024, he was selected by the Chinese Football Association to participate in a scouting camp for the 2007 age level.

 Personal life

 Zhang Jiaming is the son of Chinese former international footballer Zhang Yonghai.
 In an interview in December 2024, he cited Marcus Rashford as his inspiration.